okmd/course-reservation-system/README.md

 # course-reservation-system
 This project is part of M.Tech DTU SWE course project.

-To use this repository follow this steps.
+To use this repository follow these steps.

 ## Windows installation.